 You don’t know for the most part who has it.

-And the disease and the virus are not quite understood by scientists.
+Plus the disease and the virus are not quite understood by scientists.
 It’s a novel.
 We have no immunity to it.
 Update: Now there is more scientific research and understanding if the illness.
 But new variants are threatening us every few months with new spikes and more deaths.
 It is scary and depressing.

 So how can we avoid being so anxious in the times of the coronavirus?